DinaOmar02/Portfolio/README.md

 ### courses

 Data Structure Course by Udemy (2023)

 Artificial Intelligence by ITI (summer 2023)

-Machine Learning Specialization by Coursera from Stanford University (2023) Deep Learning  Specialization by Coursera from Stanford University (2024) Intro to Deep Learning by Kaggle (2023)
+Machine Learning Specialization by Coursera from Stanford University (2023)

+Intro to Deep Learning by Kaggle (2023)

-Computer Vision by Kaggle (2023)
+Intro to Computer Vision by Kaggle (2023)

+Deep Learning  Specialization by Coursera from Stanford University (2024)

 ### projects

+house pricing project and other Linear Regression Projects

+classification projects using (Logistic Regreesion, SVM, Decision Tree and Random Forest Algorihms)

+and simple projects using NeuralNetwork